pwilczewski/DRL_p1_banana/README.md

 ### Introduction

-This repository contains my solution for the first product in Udacity's Deep Reinforcement Learning Nanodegree.
+This repository contains my solution for the first project in Udacity's Deep Reinforcement Learning Nanodegree.
 For this project I trained an agent to navigate and collect bananas in a large, square world.

 ![Trained Agent][image1]